Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Results on precision

 In the right panel of \figreff{fig:impact_fitting_range}, we show the precision on $\fnl$ obtained from $C_\ell^{\kappa g}$ only, with fitting ranges $\ell \in [\ell_{\rm min}, 300]$ and $5< \ell_{\rm min} < 200$.
 As expected, the constraints rapidly degrade with increasing $\ell_{\rm min}$, since the sensitivity to $\fnl$ resides on the largest clustering scales.
 In parallel, we show the constraints from a joint analysis of $C_\ell^{\kappa g}$ and $C_\ell^{gg}$, where the auto-spectrum is progressively truncated to $\ell \in [\ell_{\rm min}, 300]$, under the assumption that the clustering signal of $C_\ell^{gg}$ can be reliably recovered only for $\ell > \ell_{\rm min}$.
 We find that as $\ell_{\rm min}$ increases, the precision on $\fnl$ approaches the $C_\ell^{\kappa g}$-only result.
 The corresponding posterior distribution for $\ell_{\rm min}=200$ is shown in the left panel of \figreff{fig:impact_fitting_range}.
 While essentially no constraining power remains on $\fnl$ in this case, the precision on the bias parameter $b_0$ is significantly improved.
 This indicates that relying on the small-scale clustering of the LBG population primarily constrains $b_0$, rather than $\fnl$, since these scales are insensitive to primordial non-Gaussianity but probe the large-scale linear bias more efficiently.
+So far, we have discussed the constraining power on $\fnl$ from the joint analysis of the LBG auto-power spectrum and the cross-correlation between LBGs and the CMB lensing map.
+In the next section, we instead focus on assessing the precision on $\fnl$ using the cross-correlation alone, adopting a more conservative approach regarding the treatment of imaging systematics.